AdobeDocs/analytics-platform.en/help/data-views/configure-dataviews.md

 * If you wish to have a metric "behave" like a default metric, you shouldn't change anything.

+* Attribution settings for metrics override attribution settings for dimensions.

 ## Specify component and attribution settings

 After you have [set and saved data view settings](/help/data-views/create-dataview.md) and added components, you are ready to specify  attribution settings, if you choose to do so.
+You can specify attribution/expiration/lookback settings for dimensions and metrics.
+If, for example, you want attribution for a dimension to persist, you will likely want to set a custom expiration time.
+For example, if you want a 'Tracking code' dimension (a campaign variable) set to 'Last Touch' attribution to persist for a week, add a custom expiration of 1 week.

 >[!IMPORTANT]
->If you do not
+>You can choose not to set allocation/expiration.
+In that case, dimensions will behave like... .
+Metrics without attribution settings set will inherit the settings for the dimension that this metric is applied to.

 ![](assets/edit-component.png)